ActiveCampaign vs MailChimp: Why I switched (a comparison review)

 - ActiveCampaign’s support and product team are excellent.
 ActiveCampaign uses UserVoice to manage feedback.
 You can submit and upvote features you’d like to see.
 On multiple occasions, I’ve upvoted something, then gotten notified a few days later that they had already implemented it.

 - ActiveCampaign’s search queries are slow.
 I have over 80,000 contacts, and if I run a search on those contacts to build a segment, it is sometimes very painfully slow – sometimes a couple of minutes.
 They are aware of this, and have been improving it bit by bit, but it still happens sometimes.
+This has improved considerably.

 - ActiveCampaign sends emails slowly.
 If I have an email scheduled for 9am, it’s not unusual for me to not get it until 9:38am.
 I don’t know if that’s a function of sending out to 35,000 people at once, but I don’t recall having that issue with MailChimp.
 If your emails are really time-sensitive, and going out to a large list, you may want to test a bit to see if AC is right for you.